iamsayan/wp-last-modified-info/README.md

 Using this plugin, display last modified info of your wordpress posts and pages.
 Use shortcode `[lmt-post-modified-info]` for posts and `[lmt-page-modified-info]` for pages.
 You will also be able to add Revised Meta data to your posts and pages through this plugin, but that is completely optional.

-* Allows you to display Last modified information in your posts and pages.
+* Allows you to display Last modified information in your posts and pages individually.
 * Provides you with options to display the last modified / last updated date above or below your posts and pages.
 You can also set date/time formats and the position of the timestamp in WordPress Posts and Pages which can be either before content or after content.
 * Allows you to customize the text which is to be displayed alongside the last modified date (default: Last updated on).
 * Allows you to add Revised Meta tags to your WordPress posts and pages.